PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 Imagine your cells as tiny batteries, constantly working to keep your body functioning.
 Over time, due to stress, aging, and disease, these cellular batteries lose their charge.

 PEMF therapy works by sending low-frequency electromagnetic pulses.
-These pulses go deep into your tissues, recharging your cells and boosting their energy.

 Arthritis pain isn’t just about discomfort, it’s about the daily limitations it creates.